Accounting and Finance for International Business BA (Hons) top-upStudy level: Undergraduate

 English language requirements

 An adequate proficiency in English must be demonstrated.
-Applicants must possess a minimum IELTS of 6.5 overall with no component lower than 6.0.
+Applicants must possess a minimum IELTS of 6.0 overall.

 If you don't meet the English language requirements for this course, you can achieve the level you need by successfully completing a Pre-sessional English programme with us, before starting your course.